 Preparing CAD design for CNC Lathe is a process that involves converting the design into G-codes, a format that the machine can read.

-There are many different types of CNC lathe machines, and each has specific requirements depending on its number of axes.
+There are many different types of CNC lathe machines, and each has specific requirements depending on the number of axes.

 In the CAM phase, the design is converted into code using dedicated software or manual programming.